Setting Up Memberships

 **Q: Can members book multiple tickets for the same show?**\

-**Q: How do members redeem their free tickets?**\
+**Q: How do members redeem their benefit?**\

 **Q: Can we limit how many shows a member can attend per month?**\

 A: Yes!
-Use the "Max Uses per Renewal" field when creating a membership tier.
-Leave it blank for unlimited access, or set a specific number (like "5") to limit usage.
+Use the **Max Uses per Renewal** field when creating a membership tier.
+Leave it blank for unlimited access, or set a number like `5`.
+It counts *different showtimes* — a member who brings a guest to one performance has used one of their five, not two.
+[More on the two limits >](#how-often-a-member-can-claim-the-benefit)

 **Q: Can we offer free memberships?**\